 - Do you recommend that my child see a specialist?

-Don't hesitate to ask questions that occur to you during your child's appointment.
-The best treatment option for vesicoureteral reflux — which can range from watchful waiting to surgery — often is not clear-cut.
-In order to arrive at a treatment decision that feels right to you and your child, it's important that you understand your child's condition and the benefits and risks of each available therapy.
+Don't hesitate to ask additional questions that occur to you during your child's appointment.
+The best treatment option for vesicoureteral reflux — which can range from watchful waiting to surgery — often isn't clear-cut.
+To choose a treatment that feels right to you and your child, it's important that you understand your child's condition and the benefits and risks of each available therapy.

 What to expect from your doctor